prebid/prebid.github.io/dev-docs/modules/haloRtdProvider.md

-Audigent is a next-generation, first-party data management platform and the world’s first "data agency", powering the programmatic landscape and DTC eCommerce with actionable 1st party audience and contextual data from retailers, lifestyle publishers, content creators, athletes and artists.
+Audigent is a next-generation, first-party data management platform and the world’s first "data agency", powering the programmatic landscape and DTC eCommerce with actionable first-party audience and contextual data from retailers, lifestyle publishers, content creators, athletes and artists.

 The Halo real-time data module in Prebid has been built so publishers